Theresa Banks, Ed.D., Chair

 Roger Metcalf, Ed.D.

 Metcalf was appointed by the Board of Education on June 15, 2015.
 He is currently serving as Vice-Chair.
 A lifelong resident of the Enka Community, Roger received a BS degree from Appalachian State University, a MA degree from Western Carolina University, and a doctorate from the University of North Carolina at Greensboro.
 Forty-two years in public education included service as a teacher, coach, principal, and assistant superintendent in the Asheville City and Buncombe County Schools.
 The last 17 years were spent as director of the Western Region Education Service Alliance.
 He received the Order of the Long Leaf Pine, North Carolina’s highest honor.
 In 2008, Roger retired to the family farm in Candler where he helps his wife, Anita, with her gardens, and she helps him with his bees.
 He spends as much time as possible with his granddaughters, Meredith and Elizabeth, and occasionally plays a round of golf.

 John Parham Jr., MD

 Adams-Clark is the SGA President and representative to the Board of Trustees.
-She has been a student A-B Tech for two years in the transfer program with plans to transfer to UNC.
-She also received her motorcycle training, studied art and received other certification at the college prior to her current enrollment.
-She is involved in the Asheville community volunteering with Meals on Wheels, MANNA Food Bank, and working with homeless community by providing winter clothing.
+She has been a student of A-B Tech for two years in the transfer program with plans to transfer to UNC.
+She also received her motorcycle training, studied art, and received other certifications at the college prior to her current enrollment.
+She is involved in the Asheville community volunteering with Meals on Wheels, and MANNA Food Bank, and working with the homeless community by providing winter clothing.
 She works full-time as a bartender.